Skip to content

 This is the criteria for hiring, electing, selecting, and training people who are leaders and not opportunists or manipulators.

-We trust people who don't only talk a big game, but back it up with action.
+Integrity is the foundation of trust.
+Words matter, but actions matter more.
+Good leaders live out their convictions—consistently, humbly, and faithfully.
+We trust people who don't only talk a big game but back it up with action.

 This is the best way to parse out the true leader from the wannabe.
-This is the real, raw data that proves a man or woman's character — their track record.
+This is the real, raw data that proves a person's character—their track record.